Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 Future Dreams

-There is massive potential for MaxTrax to grow into the first East Manchester community cycle hub and share there experiences with other local grass roots organisations.
+There is massive potential for MaxTrax to grow into the first East Manchester community cycle hub and share experiences with other local grass roots organisations wanting to bring an idea to life.

 In the future the MaxTrax team would love to see: